VKohli17/BBK_Electronics_Database/README.md

 Similarly, for employees, we enter `show employees`.
 Here, we don't have any filters because there aren't any meaningful segregation criteria.

  - the TUI asks you to choose an attribute to order the employees by.
- - it also returns sum and average values of salary given out, holidays taken and hours spent at work.
+ - it also returns sum and average values of salary given out, holidays taken and hours spent at work. *(aggregate)*

 We run this twice to show different filters.